CHITTLEHAMHOLT, SATTERLEIGH & WARKLEIGH - All You Need To Know!

 THE SHOP

 The community shop is run entirely by volunteers.
 It is situated next to the village hall in Chittlehamholt and provides a wide range of groceries, household goods and stationery.
 Wherever possible these are sourced locally.
-The shop also provides a post point, allowing customers to post letters and parcels for daily collection by Royal Mail.
+The shop also provides a post point, allowing customers to post letters and parcels for daily collection by Ro

 Monday - Friday